 - Failure to follow the instructions of the test supervisor or online proctor at all times.

 - Giving or receiving assistance during the test.
 Communication between students in any form is not permitted during the test administration.
-Discussing or sharing of test content during the test administration, during breaks or after the test is prohibited.
+Discussing or sharing of test content during the test administration or after the test is prohibited.

 - Creating a disturbance or disruption to the test.
 Disruptive behaviour in any form will not be tolerated; the chief supervisor or online proctor has sole discretion in determining what constitutes disruptive behaviour.